 - a Program specific web portal, the Bonded Return of Service System (BRoSS) to provide self-service management of RoSO

-- a wide range of options as to when, where and how you choose to complete your RoSO within the Program’s required timeframe and requirements.
+- a wide range of options as to when, where and how you choose to complete your RoSO within the Program’s time frame and requirements.
 18 months can be completed pre-fellowship and 18 months completed post fellowship.
-RoSO can be non-continuous, full or part-time work, and fly in/fly out work in eligible locations may be counted towards RoSO
+RoSO can be non-continuous, full or part-time work, and fly-in/fly-out work in eligible locations may be counted towards RoSO

 - more choice and more locations with participants able to complete their RoSO in Modified Monash Model (MMM) 2-7 locations, and in Distribution Priority Areas (DPA) for General Practitioners or District of Workforce Shortage (DWS) for Specialists for their medical speciality

-- no restrictions on the work you undertake.
-Participants can choose to work in areas which do not count towards RoSO during the 18 year period whilst they undertake their RoSO
+- no restrictions on working in areas which are not eligible for RoSO during the 18-year period

-The timelines set by the Health Insurance (Bonded Medical Program) Rule 2020 (Cth) that require the participant to provide information and evidence under sections 15 and 16 will be delayed until a future date nominated by the Department.
+The timelines set by the Health Insurance (Bonded Medical Program) Rule 2020 (Cth) that require the participant to provide information and evidence under sections 15 and 16 are delayed until 30 June 2021.

-Self-management of RoSO including planning and recording of events are currently in development and will be released progressively through the first half of 2020.
+Self-management of RoSO including planning and recording of events are currently in development and will be released progressively.